Chapter 6: Introduction

 The instrumentation of New Orleans jazz developed from a mix of cultural and musical traditions.
 The brass instruments, trumpet, trombone, and tuba originated from marching band music, which was closely tied to military and civic parades in New Orleans.
 The banjo and guitar were linked to rural blues and folk traditions, while the piano (though less prevalent due to its lack of portability) was common in middle-class homes and used in both classical and popular music.

 The clarinet, however, entered the jazz ensemble through a different route.
 It came from the orchestral tradition, and many early New Orleans jazz clarinetists were Creoles of color, musicians of mixed French and African heritage.
 In the 19th century, Creoles of color often had legal status similar to that of whites, allowing them to receive formal musical training and to perform in theaters and professional orchestras.
-This changed after the Supreme Court's 1896 Plessy v.
+The legal status of Creoles of color changed changed after the Supreme Court's 1896 Plessy v.
 Ferguson decision, which upheld "separate but equal" segregation laws.
 Following this ruling, Creoles of color faced Jim Crow restrictions and were pushed out of classical venues.
 Many began performing alongside Black musicians in jazz settings, bringing their classical training and technical skills to the emerging genre.
 Their involvement helped introduce the clarinet and more formal Western musical practices and techniques into the New Orleans jazz ensemble.

-This convergence of traditions, including marching bands, blues, opera houses, and street parades, gave New Orleans Jazz its distinctive character.
+The convergence of marching bands, blues, opera houses, and street parades gave New Orleans Jazz its distinctive character.
 The music was collaborative, improvisational, and deeply based in both African American musical heritage and the city's cultural diversity.
 It established the basis for the development of jazz throughout the twentieth century.

 The expressive techniques used by early jazz musicians drew directly from the blues tradition.
 Just as blues vocalists used blue notes, instrumentalists developed creative methods to mimic these sounds on their instruments.
 Jazz players bent, smeared, slurred, and slid between pitches, exploring the textural possibilities that their instruments offered.
 Some added vibrato or shakes to sustained notes to heighten urgency or drama.
 Others used plungers, mutes, or even vocal sounds such as humming or growling into their instruments to alter the tone color and expand the timbral range of their performances.
-This focus on timbre and tone color became a defining feature of New Orleans jazz, setting it apart from the more rigid classical and military band traditions.
+The focus on timbre and tone color became one of the distinguishing characteristics of New Orleans jazz, setting it apart from the more rigid classical and military band traditions.

 One vocal technique that became especially prominent in New Orleans jazz was scat singing, in which singers use nonsense syllables instead of lyrics to imitate the sounds of instruments.
-This style allowed vocalists to participate in the same kind of improvisational dialogue as instrumentalists, offering freedom to play with rhythm, pitch, and phrasing in real time.
-While scat singing has roots in earlier African American vocal traditions, Louis Armstrong is often credited with popularizing the technique and shaping it into a central component of jazz singing.
+The scat singing style allowed vocalists to participate in the same kind of improvisational dialogue as instrumentalists, offering freedom to play with rhythm, pitch, and phrasing in real time.
+While scat singing has roots in earlier African American vocal traditions, Louis Armstrong is often credited with popularizing the technique and making it a central component of jazz singing.
 His improvisations demonstrated that the human voice could be as expressive and flexible as any instrument.

 Louis Armstrong

-Louis Armstrong (1901 to 1971) is widely regarded as one of the most important and transformative figures in the history of jazz and, perhaps, of all of American popular music.
-A virtuoso trumpeter, an expressive vocalist, and a charismatic performer, Armstrong helped define the sound of early jazz and laid the groundwork for its evolution throughout the 20th century.
+Louis Armstrong (1901–1971) is widely regarded as one of the most influential musicians in jazz history and, perhaps, in all of American popular music.
+A virtuoso trumpeter, an expressive vocalist, and a charismatic performer, Armstrong became one of the principal architects of the sound of early jazz and built the foundation for its evolution throughout the 20th century.
 Born in New Orleans in 1901, Armstrong grew up in poverty but was exposed to the city's rich musical culture from a young age.
 After a brief stint in reform school, where he first learned to play the cornet, he began working with local brass bands and street ensembles, earning a respectable reputation around New Orleans.
-His major break came when he was invited to join Joe "King" Oliver's Creole Jazz Band in Chicago, a move that introduced him to a broader audience and set his professional career in motion.
+His major break came when he was invited to join Joe "King" Oliver's Creole Jazz Band in Chicago, a move that exposed him to a greater audience and set his professional career in motion.

 Armstrong was equally influential as a vocalist.
-His warm, gravelly voice, use of expressive rhythm, and pioneering scat singing redefined what jazz singing could be.
+His warm, gravelly voice, use of expressive rhythm, and pioneering scat singing broadened the expressive range of jazz singing.
 His vocal phrasing often mirrored his trumpet improvisations, emphasizing playfulness, emotion, and spontaneity.
 One of his most enduring vocal recordings, "What a Wonderful World" (1967), continues to resonate with audiences today and has been prominently featured in films such as Good Morning, Vietnam(1987) and The Hitchhiker's Guide to the Galaxy (1981).

 Jazz musicians of this era also made creative use of mutes to alter the timbre of brass instruments.
 One common type is the plunger mute, which is literally the rubber end of a toilet plunger used to cover and uncover the bell of a trumpet or trombone.
-This technique produces a sound that mimics wordless vocalizations, often described as a "wah-wah" effect, famously heard in the "voice" of the teacher in Charlie Brown cartoons.
-Mutes like this allowed performers to make their instruments speak, adding another expressive layer to the music.
+The plunger mute technique produces a sound that mimics wordless vocalizations, often described as a "wah-wah" effect, famously heard in the "voice" of the teacher in Charlie Brown cartoons.
+Plunger mutes and similar devices allowed performers to make their instruments speak, adding another expressive layer to the music.
 In Armstrong's performances and in early New Orleans jazz more broadly, special passages for soloists, innovative mute effects, and attention to tone color grew into key elements of the music’s personality.

 Key Figures in New Orleans Jazz